CSempirica/CSempirica/README.md

 - 👋 Hi, I’m @CSempirica
 - 👀 I’m interested in learning about AI.
-- 🌱 I’m currently learning the basuc
+- 🌱 I’m currently learning the basics of AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI research projects for tnhe European Commission in health and skills.
 - 📫 How to reach me ...

 <!---